marcosotb/dbsd-dec-2022/README.md

 * These dependencies date back to late 2022.
 * Diffusers itself will be installed from commit `fbdf0a17055ffa34679cb34d986fabc1296d0785`.
 * Scripts to convert to and from Stable Diffusion Original (ckpt/safetensors) and Diffusers are also downloaded.
-* File train_dreambooth.py will be modified upon download to remove references to `keep_fp32_wrapper=True` when function `accelerator.unwrap_model()` is used since it is not available in Accelerate 0.12.0
+* File train_dreambooth.py will be modified upon download to remove references to `keep_fp32_wrapper=True` where function `accelerator.unwrap_model()` is used since it is not available in Accelerate 0.12.0
 ___
 ## Cell 2.
 Token Word, Class Word & Class Prompt
 #### Token Word.